alzwded/FTPSync/README.md

 The paths are relative to the `path` config option.
 Since this is a sync tool, we assume the trees to mostly match.

 File modifications are determined purely by file size.
-There is a `-T` flag to check timestamps, but right now the files aren't `touch`ed to apply the reference timestamp to the mirror, so you probably don't want to use that.
+There is a `CompareTimestamp=yes/no` option to check timestamps, but right now the files aren't `touch`ed to apply the reference timestamp to the mirror, so you probably don't want to use that.

 The intention is that you review it and change the `!sk` characters to suit your needs.
 You can also arbitrarily add entries under `[Merge]` to force overwriting files you know are different.
 E.g. I know I changed a byte in `c/changed`, so I'll add a line `c/changed = !` to overwrite or `c/changed = k` to keep both copies.
 Or you can keep a `commands.xsync` around that always uploads files with `k` if you're taking poor man's snapshots (I don't).